Dr. Kimberly Woods McMorrow shares insights to help teens prepare for that first visit to the gynecologist.

 As an OB/GYN at Virginia Physicians for Women, I’ve gotten a lot of questions from my patients about when their daughters should start seeing a gynecologist and what happens at that first visit.
 Recommendations have changed since many of us were in that phase of life—these days it’s very common for girls to start seeing a gynecologist early in their teenage years.

 The first visit can feel intimidating for a teenager; but remember that we’re here to help girls navigate the many changes that come with the transition to young womanhood.

 What can they expect at their first visit?

 To begin, the physician will take a comprehensive history, including the patient’s personal medical history and family history, and discuss any issues the patient may be having.
 Some of the questions are personal as we discuss menstrual history and sexual history.
 This visit is a great opportunity to counsel patients on contraceptive options so that they understand what resources are available to them and how to access them when needed.

 Will they have a physical exam or just talk?

-If a patient is sexually active, STD testing is typically performed (chlamydia and gonorrhea screening).
+If a patient is sexually active, STI testing is typically performed (chlamydia and gonorrhea screening).
 This testing can be performed during a pelvic exam or with a urine sample if the patient declines a pelvic exam.

 How do VPFW providers make that first visit less scary?

 We try to keep patients calm and informed about what’s going on during the course of the visit.
 Parents are welcome to accompany their daughters to the visit to ask questions and provide support.
 I usually try to talk to adolescent patients both with their parents and alone because some feel more comfortable sharing information when their parents are not present.

 What are the most common issues that an OB/GYN can help young women with?